Full Time Faculty with Bios

 She is currently producing a documentary film about the 1980s band, DEVO.

-Dr. Harry W. Haines is the former Chair of Communication Studies and headed a Task Force responsible for organizing the new School of Media Arts and Communication at MSU.
+Dr. Harry W. Haines is the former Chair of Communication Studies and headed a Task Force responsible for organizing the new School of Communication and Media at MSU.
 His research includes the critical analysis of Vietnam War literature, memorials, films, and television programs.
 His teaching assignments include the Department's introductory course, as well as courses on gender and a variety of theoretical issues.
 He has worked in news and public affairs programming at public and commercial broadcast stations.

-Dick Hinchliffe joins Montclair State University in the new position of Radio Station Manager for WMSC 90.3 FM, broadcasting to the campus and local community and heard worldwide on the web at www.wmscradio.com.
-As a radio station manager, producer and reporter, he has worked with students and professional colleagues at Bloomberg Radio, WNYC Radio, NPR, The Associated Press, CBS Radio News and elsewhere.
-Mr. Hinchliffe brings expertise in news and music programming, staff development, strategic planning and multimedia, multi-platform program distribution.
+As a radio station manager, producer and reporter, Mr. Hinchliffe has worked with students and professional colleagues at Bloomberg Radio, WNYC Radio, NPR, The Associated Press, CBS Radio News and elsewhere.
+He brings expertise in news and music programming, staff development, strategic planning and multimedia, multi-platform program distribution.
 His industry articles include "The News from Poems: Radio and the Humanities" and "A Commitment to Excellence: Radio News for the 21st Century."

 Steve Johnson joined the MSU faculty in fall 2012 to teach multimedia journalism, after a long career in Web, TV and newspaper journalism.
 Prior to MSU, as senior regional editor, he supervised the 85 New Jersey news Web sites in AOL's Patch.
 He is the former Online Editor for The Associated Press, a long-time senior producer for MSNBC.com, executive producer and reporter for Court TV, and spent several years as a newspaper reporter in Atlanta and Chattanooga.
 He is the faculty adviser for The Montclarion, MSU's student newspaper and Web site.

 Dr. Todd Kelshaw (Ph.
-D., University of Washington) is an Associate Professor of Communication Studies and coordinator of the Master of Arts program in Public and Organizational Relations.
+D., University of Washington) is an Associate Professor of Communication Studies.
 His scholarship addresses stakeholder participation in organizations and groups, with special concern for deliberative and dialogic dimensions of democratic civic engagement, community-based organizational partnerships, and service-learning pedagogies.
 His applications include research and curricular/co-curricular initiatives affiliated with the American Association of State Colleges and Universities' American Democracy Project and the Association of American Colleges and Universities' Bringing Theory to Practice.
 His writings have appeared in various edited books (such as Communication as…: Stances on theory and the Handbook of research on social interaction technologies and collaboration software: Concepts and trends) and scholarly journals (such as Communication Theory and the International Journal of Public Participation).
 As well, he is a co-editor of the book, Partnerships for service-learning: Impacts on communities and students.
 Dr. Kelshaw's honors include a Mandela Award for Outstanding Leadership in Diversity (from MSU's Office of Equity and Diversity) and an Outstanding Service-learning Faculty Award (from MSU's Center for Community-based Learning).

-Dr. Christine A. Lemesianou is an Associate Professor in the Department of Communication Studies.
-She teaches undergraduate and graduate courses in public and organizational relations, persuasion and new media, public speaking, research methods and globalization and has a strong interest in creating innovative pedagogical practices.
+Dr. Christine A. Lemesianou is the Associate Director of the School of Communication and Media and an Associate Professor of Communication Studies.
+She has taught undergraduate and graduate courses in public and organizational relations, persuasion and new media, public speaking, research methods and globalization and has a strong interest in creating innovative pedagogical practices.
 Her research agenda is interdisciplinary and some of her ongoing projects examine communication and identity, globalization and borders, critical pedagogy, digital rhetoric, and new media and interactive technologies.
 She is a frequent participant at regional and national conferences and is currently working on a manuscript that interrogates emerging global literacies.
 She also serves as the Director of the Basic Communication Program at MSU and offers workshops and training on presentation skills and communication coaching.

-Dr. Lawrence J. Londino has written, produced and directed a variety of radio, television and film projects over a 30-year career, most recently a public television documentary, Ripple in The Water, and wrote produced and directed A Place for Us: The Story of Shady Rest and America's First Golf Professional, which traced the history of African-Americans playing golf in New Jersey.
+Dr. Lawrence J. Londino has written, produced and directed a variety of radio, television and film projects over a 40-year career, most recently a public television documentary, Ripple in The Water, and wrote produced and directed A Place for Us: The Story of Shady Rest, which traced the history of America’s first African-American country club.
+He is currently completing a documentary highlighting MSU's Newark-Montclair Urban Residency Teachers program.
+He is the author of Tiger Woods: A Biography (ABC-CLIO, 2010).

 Steve McCarthy is an Emmy Award-winning network TV news producer.
 A former staff producer for 60 Minutes and Dateline, he formed McCarthy Productions, Inc in 2001 and produced, photographed and edited projects for 60 Minutes, Dateline, Charlie Rose, MSNBC, PBS, BBC America, Reuters and others.
 In 2006, he directed and wrote an independent film Finding Paddy and he is currently in production of a pilot for a series called Who Says I Can't, which will feature extreme athletes with disabilities.
 Steve McCarthy is a member of the Director's Guild of America.